 What is Full Cycle Recruiting?

-There are six stages in recruiting, these are preparing, sourcing, screening, selecting, hiring, and onboarding.
+There are six stages in recruiting: preparing, sourcing, screening, selecting, hiring, and onboarding.

-Full cycle recruiting refers to a model where one recruiter handles a candidate’s entire process of recruiting from start to finish.
-It begins when a company needs to fill a position and ends when a new employee is fully onboarded.
+Full-cycle recruiting refers to a model where one recruiter handles a candidate’s entire recruiting process from start to finish, from the initial identification of a recruitment need within the company to the final onboarding of the new hire.

-From the applicant's perspective, they are assessed, hired, and onboarded by the same person who acts as their primary touchpoint with the company.
+From the applicant's perspective, the same person assesses, hires, and onboards them as their primary touchpoint with the company.

 What is Specialized Recruiting?